JanuszPXYZ/CDP-ReinforcementTrading-/README.md

-# CDP-ReinforcementTrading-
+# CD Projekt RED - ReinforcementTrading

-Creating a trading bot with the use of reinforcement learning algorithm - Actor-Critic
+Creating a RL trading bot with the use of a DQN.